TheOdinProject/curriculum/advanced_html_css/accessibility/keyboard_navigation.md

 <div class="lesson-content__panel" markdown="1">

 1. Watch [What is Focus?](https://www.youtube.com/watch?v=EFv9ubbZLKw&list=PLNYkxOF6rcICWx0C9LVWWVqvHlYJyqw7g&index=3) to see some issues that occur when trying to change the tab order, then watch [Controlling focus with tabindex](https://www.youtube.com/watch?v=Pe0Ce1WtnUM&list=PLNYkxOF6rcICWx0C9LVWWVqvHlYJyqw7g&index=4) to see how using the `tabindex` attribute can affect the tab order.
+1. Read [Skip Links](https://webaim.org/techniques/skipnav/) to learn how they are another form of accessibility for keyboard users and can be especially helpful for those who require more effort to tab through the contents of a page.

 </div>